robby3bergen/playvine/README.md

 - **logout** - As a user I want to be able to log out to make sure no one accesses my account
 - **sessions list** - As a user I want to see all upcoming sessions for my city/area, so I can check out the only the ones I'm interested in
 - **session detail** - As a user I want to see the session details and information to be able to join
 - **create session** - As a user I want to create a session so I can find the musicians I need for my upcoming gigs.
-I want to be able to modify details and also delete a session if the situation changes or if it will no longer take place.
+- **edit session** - I want to be able to modify details
+- **delete session** - delete a session if the situation changes or if it will no longer take place.
-- **join session** - As a user I want to be able to request to join a session with my instrument of choice and be able to check the state of my request so I know if I've been accepted or rejected.
+- **join session** - As a user I want to be able to request to join a session with my instrument of choice and
+- **check session request status** - be able to check the state of my request so I know if I've been accepted or rejected.
+- **accept session request** - As a user I want to be able to accept requests from other musicians
-- **handle session requests** - As a user I want to be able to accept or reject musicians' requests to join the sessions I've created, so that I can narrow down my options.
+- **reject session request** - As a user I want to be able to reject requests from other musicians

 ## Backlog - List of other features outside of the MVP's scope